Poecilotheria

 Poecilotheria is a genus of tarantulas native to India and Sri Lanka.
 It was first described by Eugène Louis Simon in 1885.
 They are arboreal tarantulas, commonly known as ornamental tarantulas, known for their vivid color patterns, fast movement, and potent venom compared to other tarantulas.
 As of 2019 all species are protected under CITES.

 The genus name is a combination of the Ancient Greek "poikilos" (ποικίλος), meaning "spotted", and therion" (θηρίον), meaning "wild beast".

 Taxonomy

 The species belonging to Poecilotheria were first documented in 1734 by Dutch zoologist Albertus Seba, when he went to Sri Lanka.
 He published the new spiders he saw in his illustrations of the book Albertus Seba's Thesaurus under the name of Aranea maxima ceilonica (meaning big spider from Sri Lanka).
-However, the most precise scientific explanation came in 1804 when Pierre Latreille described the spider as Mygale fasciata.
+However, the most precise scientific explanation came in 1804 when Pierre André Latreille described the spider as Mygale fasciata.

 After about 40 years delay, in 1850, C.L.
 Koch revised the generic name Mygale in to Scurria and species as Scurria fasciata.
 In 1885, Eugène Simon proposed the generic name Poecilotheria instead of Scurria due to species description errors with a mollusk.